Mammalogy - NHM

 Shannen is a mammalogist from Utah with research interests in small mammals of the Western U.S. and comparative primate life histories.
 She oversees the care, management, and digitization of the museum's nearly 100,000 specimen mammal collection.

-Postdoctoral Researcher, Ornithology and Mammalogy
+Postdoctoral Researcher, Mammalogy

 Jorge Velez-Juarbe, Ph.D.